anjesh/internship-test/devops/docker-me/readme.md

 * Push your code to the repo (make sure that you have multiple number of commits with proper messages)
 * Invite internship-bitbucket@yipl.com.np to that particular private repo

 #### Problem

-If you are hearing Docker for the first time, you should be elated.
-You get to learn something.
-Take your time to learn.

 Create a Dockerfile to address the following concerns.